stef7/accessible-tabs/README.md

 This accessible tabs component runs within a Next.js/React application.

 To begin, run either `npm install` or `yarn` to install all the package dependencies.

 Then run `npm run dev` or `yarn dev` to start the local development environment at http://localhost:3000/.

-## Running component tests

-TBC

 ## Using the TabSet component